 VR campus tours may employ 360-degree photography and videography as well as audio to welcome potential first-year students.
 Some even make use of virtual student tour guides.
 Providing your students with access to these tours can be tremendously helpful for them and their families:

-Online college tours can provide information in a more engaging format than a brochure or phone call.
-Similar to an in-person visit, a VR tour may enable prospective students to get a better feel for the campus and its facilities.
-Once students have made their decisions, being able to explore campus virtually might help alleviate some first-day jitters.
+Online college tours offer a more engaging way to explore information compared to traditional brochures or phone calls.
+Much like an in-person visit, a VR tour allows prospective students to get a closer look at the campus and its facilities.
+After making their decision, a virtual campus exploration can help ease first-day nerves.

 4. Help Students With Disabilities